 What fish can live with angelfish?
-This is a list of freshwater fish species that are generally peaceful and unlikely to nip the fins of your angels.
+This is a list of freshwater fish species that are generally peaceful and compatible with your angles, and unlikely to nip the fins of your angels.

 Elephant nose and the snake loaches tend to be good with angels.
 Clown loaches, (Botia macracantha), tend to nip angelfish fins and tails.

 Java loach Pangio oblonga

 Myers loach Pangio myersi

 Skunk/Hora loach Yasuhikotakia morleti

 Yo-yo loach Botia lohachata

 Tetras too big to be angelfish lunch can be in a community angelfish tank.
 Some of these include: